 Depending upon the complexity of the design this may be in collaboration with other consultants such as structural or services engineers.

-The design is ‘frozen’ at the end of this stage so that work can begin on the Detailed Design and Documentation.
+The design is ‘frozen’ at the end of this phase so that work can begin on the Detailed Design and Documentation.

 5. Detailed Design & Documentation

-During this stage we further refine the approved Developed Design to produce detailed drawings, schedules and specifications.
+During this phase of the design process we further refine the approved Developed Design to produce detailed drawings, schedules and specifications.

-This is the most in-depth design stage.
+This is the most in-depth phase of the design process.
 We produce detailed documentation so that all suppliers, builders and tradespeople can understand how all the components of the build come together.

 This documentation forms the basis for tendering and negotiation with a building contractor; and they are the documents that a builder will use to construct your new home.